 Fruit selection: Grapes, apples, oranges, mangoes, dates, jamuns, and any other fruit of the third category whose juice contains about 10% sugar are taken.
-Some of the pulp and skins of discarded fruits can also be used during canning and making jams.
+Some of the pulp and skins of the fruit discarded during canning and jam-making can also be used.

 Juice Extraction: Fruits or vegetables are cut into small pieces and then crushed or pressed into a coarse muslin cloth.
 Fruits that do not juice easily are heated with a small amount of water before pressing.